mercadopago/devsite-docs/guides/plugins/prestashop/introduction.en.md

 > WARNING
 >
+> Attention
+>
-> Attention!
-Mercado Pago checkout for PrestaShop version 1.6 will be disabled.
+> Mercado Pago checkout for PrestaShop version 1.6 will be disabled.
 >
 > As of the next update (4.10.0+), there will be no Mercado Pago checkout for PrestaShop version 1.6.
 Follow the instructions and upgrade so you don't stop selling.
 [SEE HOW TO UPGRADE](https://devdocs.prestashop.com/1.7/basics/keeping-up-to-date/)